Pixel 7 Pro Actually Challenges My $10,000 DSLR Camera Gear

-Google got my attention by bragging about the Pixel 7 Pro phone's "pro-level zoom" and proclaiming that the phone's photography features can challenge traditional cameras.
-I'm one of those serious photographers who hauls around a bulky camera and a bunch of lenses, but I love smartphone photography too, so I decided to test Google's boasts.
+Google got my attention by bragging about the Pixel 7 Pro phone's "pro-level zoom" and asserting that the smartphone's photography features can challenge traditional cameras.
+I'm one of those serious photographers who lugs around a heavy camera and a bunch of bulky lenses.
+But I also love phone photography, so I decided to test Google's claims.

 At its October launch event, Google touted the Pixel 7 Pro's telephoto zoom for magnifying distant subjects, its Tensor G2-powered AI processing, its faster Night Sight for low-light scenes and a new macro ability for closeup photos.
 "It cleverly combines state-of-the-art hardware, software and machine learning to create amazing zoom photos across any magnification," Pixel camera hardware chief Alexander Schiffhauer said at the phone's launch event.
 Google wants you to think of this phone as offering a continuous zoom range from ultrawide angle to supertelephoto.